modal.App

 # Or, pass (request, limit) to additionally specify a hard limit in MiB.

-memory: Optional[Union[int, Tuple[int, int]]] = None,
+memory: Optional[Union[int, tuple[int, int]]] = None,

 ephemeral_disk: Optional[int] = None, # Specify, in MiB, the ephemeral disk size for the Function.